Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

             ![Activation](./../../img//gh-cli-authflow.png)

-1. Now, run this command to fork the repo.
+1. Run this command next, to fork the repo to your personal profile.

     ``` title=""
     GITHUB_TOKEN="" gh repo fork --remote
     ```

-    You should see a `Created fork..` followed by an `Added remote origin ..` message.
+    You should see: a `Created fork..` message followed by `Added remote origin ..`.
 On completion, you should have a fork of the repo in your personal profile _and_ your local Codespaces environment will now be setup to commit changes to your fork.

-1. **Optional**.
-Visit your GitHub profile and check that the fork was created.
-It should be at the location in the form `https://github.com/<username>/contoso-chat` where `<username>` should be replaces by your GitHub profile.
+Verify this by visiting your GitHub profile page - you should see a `contoso-chat` repository listed.

-### 2.4 Check Tools Installed
+### 2.4 (Optional) Validate Tools

 The workshop uses the following tools and commands: `python`, `fastapi`, `prompty`, `az`, `azd`.
-These are pre-installed for you, but you can optionally verify these to get a sense for their current versions.
+These are pre-installed in the devcontainer, but you can verify this at commandline if needed.

-??? task "(Optional: Expand to view details) Verify intalled tools."
+??? quote "OPTIONAL: Use these commands to verify required tools are installed"

     ```bash title=""
     python --version